Improving the efficiency of finite-time memory erasure with potential barrier shaping: Model and dynamics

 The modulation follows a sinusoidal form with period \(\tau = 2\pi / \omega\) and \(Z\) determines the amplitude of this regulation.
 The function \(f(t)\) is a sawtooth-shaped tilting force characterized by two time constants, \(\tau_1\) and \(\tau_2\), with the total protocol duration given by \(t_f = \tau_1 + \tau_2\).
 During the first phase (\(0 < t < \tau_1\)), the external driving force ramps up linearly to a maximum value \(A\), and in the second phase (\(\tau_1 < t < \tau_1 + \tau_2\)), it ramps down linearly to zero.
 Therefore, $f(t)$ can be represented as follows,

 At the end of the full erasure cycle, both functions \(g(t)\) and \(f(t)\) return to their initial values (Fig.~\ref{fig:protocol}), and the potential \(V(x)\) is restored to its original form, as illustrated in Fig.~\ref{fig:potentials}.
+The considered form of the barrier-lowering and the tilting force satisfies the condition of modulation of the barrier height and producing the appropriate bias during the erasure mechanism, in a simplified setup.
+Their functional form also fulfils the requirement of the return of the final values of the forces to their initial values to constitute a cycle.
+Therefore, the above design of the external control can be regarded as the elemental drive for the erasure process and has been considered conventionally, in earlier notable studies~\cite{Dillenschneider_prl_2009,berut_lutz2012nature}.
 Next, we proceed to obtain Eq.~\ref{eq:langevin} in dimensionless form to present and deal with a simplified description of the dynamics.
 The equation has been made dimensionless by scaling the variables and parameters involved in the dynamics with appropriate factors.
 The dimensionless position variable is expressed as $\tilde{x}=x/l$ where $l$ is the distance between the two minima of the potential and has a numerical value equal to $1$.
 Time $t$ has been scaled with the factor $t_{l}= \gamma l^{2}/k_{B}T_{R}$ where $T_{R}$ is a reference temperature.
 The scaling factor $t_{l}$ effectively represents twice the time required for the Brownian particle to travel the distance $l$.
 The dimensionless time becomes $\tilde{t}=t/ t_{l}$.
 The amplitude $A$ of the driving force $f(t)$ has been made unitless by dividing by the factor $\gamma l/ \tau$, and the dimensionless quantity has the form of $\tilde{A}=A \tau/ \gamma l$.
 The frequency $\omega$ appearing in the barrier-lowering term is multiplied by $t_{l}$ to get the scaled frequency as $\tilde{\omega} = \omega t_{l}$.\\ The dimensionless form of the Langevin dynamics can be expressed as,

 where $\tilde{\xi}(\tilde{t})$ is the scaled noise term and $\tilde{D}$ corresponds to the scaled diffusion coefficient which has the form $\tilde{D}=T/T_{R}$. $h$ represents the dimensionless barrier height of the potential.
 In the following, we drop the tildes for notational simplicity to describe any dimensionless quantities for future reference.